10 Best Herbal Baths For Hypertension

 Rosmarinus officinalis, commonly known as rosemary, has been traditionally used in herbal baths for its potential benefits in managing hypertension.

-However, it is important to consult with a healthcare provider before incorporating rosemary baths into a hypertension management plan.
+Consulting with a healthcare professional before incorporating rosemary baths into a hypertension management plan is advisable to ensure safety and effectiveness.